-In order to perform a qualification, the following prerequisites must first be met:
+In order to perform a qualification, the following prerequisites must first be verified:

 - That the supporting and control system to be used is the same equipment described in the procedure or the same equipment used at the procedure qualification.
-If the supporting equipment described in the procedure is not suitable to use for personnel qualification, due to its size, contamination etc., a replacement equipment with equivalent performance may be used. - That suitable test specimens are chosen with a defect specification containing information about the included defect types, defect locations, defect orientation, defect tilt and skew and morphology, and defect sizes and number. - Personnel can be qualified for one or several categories (this does not apply to methods for which "online" analysis is to be performed).
+If the supporting equipment described in the procedure is not suitable to use for personnel qualification, due to its size, contamination etc., a replacement equipment with equivalent performance may be used. - That suitable test specimens are chosen in accordance with the defect specification in the qualification basis.
+The defect specification shall contain information of defect types, defect positions, defect orientation, defect tilt, morphologies as well as defect sizes and number of defects.

+Personnel can be qualified for one or several categories (this does not apply to methods for which "online" analysis is to be performed).
 Personnel cannot be qualified for part of a category except for sizing for which length and height sizing may be separated.